How to deal with Dental Record Requests UK

 Please note that if a patient has a disability as a result of an ‘unsound mind’ the normal time limits for record retention do not apply.
 In these cases, the records should be held indefinitely.

 On top of your professional duties, dental practices will also be covered by the Data Protection Act 1998.
 This requires anyone who holds sensitive personal data about an individual to ensure that the data is accurately created and carefully and securely maintained.
 Ensuring records are kept securely includes keeping them confidential.
 The Data Protection Act also states that data should be retained for no longer than necessary.
-You can find further guidance about your duties under the Data Protection Act in this helpful guide for businesses produced by the Information Commissioner’s Office.

 Both the Data Protection Act and Access to Health Records Act provide patients with the right to see their dental records.